PythonCharmers/python-future/docs/faq.rst

 libraries are improving only in Python 3.x.

-Python 3.x is a better language and better set of standard libraries than Python 2.x in almost every way.
+Python 3.x is a better language and better set of standard libraries than Python 2.x in many ways.
 Python 3.x is cleaner, less warty, and easier to learn than Python 2.
-It has better memory efficiency, easier Unicode handling, and powerful new features like function annotations and the `asyncio
+It has better memory efficiency, easier Unicode handling, and powerful new features like the `asyncio
 <https://pypi.python.org/pypi/asyncio>`_ module.

 ..
 Unicode handling is also much easier.
 For example, see `this page